Coulomb phase corrections to the transverse analyzing power $A_N(t)$ in high energy forward proton-proton scattering: Summary

-In Ref.\,\cite{Poblaguev:2019saw}, the spin-flip Reggeon, $R^+(s)$ and $R^-(s)$, and Pomeron (in a Froissaron parametrization), $P(s)$, functions were approximated by the non-flip ones\,\cite{Fagundes:2017iwb}.
+was revisited.
+In Ref.\,\cite{Poblaguev:2019saw}, the spin-flip Reggeon, $R^+(s)$ and $R^-(s)$, and Pomeron (in a Froissaron parametrization), $P(s)$, functions were approximated by the nonflip ones\,\cite{Fagundes:2017iwb}.
 After applying corrections (\ref{eq:r5Corr}), the fit $\chi^2\!=\!2.2$ (NDF=1) was improved to $\chi^2\!=\!0.9$ and the central values of couplings $f_5^{\cal{}R}$ were shifted to

-A thorough re-fit of the $r_5$ measurements, including the STAR $\sqrt{s}\!=\!200\,\text{GeV}$ result\,\cite{STAR:2012fiw}, will be done elsewhere.
+A thorough refit of the $r_5$ measurements, including the STAR $\sqrt{s}\!=\!200\,\text{GeV}$ result\,\cite{STAR:2012fiw}, will be done elsewhere.

 It is interesting to note that an absorptive correction,